AshersPrograms/MX-CoreRed_8ToDo/README.md

 -or type:
 --ln -s ~/.conky/MX-CoreRed_8ToDo/todo.txt ~/Desktop/

+# Pre-specify your zip code
--This is not necessary but if you want the program to run a little faster and more accurate
+-This is not necessary but if you want the program to run a little faster and more accurate.
-- lets pre-specify your zip code then:
+-To pre-specify your zip code then:

-- open a terminal and type:
+-Open a terminal and type:

-sed -i '186s/.*/variable1=$color${execpi 300 ~\/.conky\/MX-CoreRed_8ToDo\/weather.sh 12345}/' ~/.conky/MX-CoreRed_8ToDo/conkyrc2coreRed_8ToDo
+-sed -i '186s/.*/variable1=$color${execpi 300 ~\/.conky\/MX-CoreRed_8ToDo\/weather.sh 12345}/' ~/.conky/MX-CoreRed_8ToDo/conkyrc2coreRed_8ToDo

 **replace 12345 with your zip code